Most of the time, I deal with photos.

 I've got nose art on my Fly Baby, and I'm trying to encourage other Fly Baby owners to add some, as well.
 If you've got artwork on your Fly Baby, email me.
 I'd love to add pictures of it to this web page.
 I'll also be happy to include photos of any names applied to Fly Babies....

 I had planned to add the name "Moonraker" to my plane, and did some sketching of some appropriate nose art to go along with the name.
-But then, I stared taking the plane to Fly-Ins.
+But then, I started taking the plane to Fly-Ins.
 I noticed a lot of parents bringing their toddlers up to the nose of the airplane, showing them the cartoon, and saying, "Look, there's a baby on the plane!"

 I got to liking that.
 So...I kept the Far Side cartoons.